Bank myna: Habitat and distribution

 The distribution was formerly noted to be restricted north, roughly, of a line between Bombay and Balasore in Orissa, but the species may be expanding its range.
 They are also common in Pakistan in the districts of Sind and Punjab.
 A specimen from Kandahar was earlier considered the westernmost record of a vagrant, but the birds have since established themselves in the region.
 Although mainly resident, they make movements in response to food and weather.
 The species name of the bird is based on the name given by Latham from a description by Pierre Sonnerat who described Le petit Martin de Gingi in 1782, referring to Gingee near Pondicherry in southern India.
 Thomas C. Jerdon noted in 1863 that the species did not occur in southern India however the species was recorded in the region in 1914 at Vandalur near Madras.
 Records from further south in India are, however, increasing since 2000.
 Breeding colonies have been found in Assam.

 These mynas have been introduced into Kuwait, where they have become established in the wild.
 Flocks have also been found in the Maldives, Taiwan and Japan.

 Behaviour and ecology

-Bank Myna (Acridotheres ginginianus) with food in Ajodhya Hills, West Bengal, India.
+Eating insect in Ajodhya Hills, West Bengal, India.